antoniocarlosortiz/personal-documentation/encountered-bugs.md

 * When adding new folders or files, make sure to reinstall the app in the virtual env or else the flask environment will have a difficult time looking for folders and files

 ####CRESCENT MOON INNOVATIONS INTERNATIONAL DJANGO E-COMMERCE SITE

+*Django memory leak with gunicorn: CPU usage is off the charts with just a simple app. add ```-max requests <number>``` where the number is the number of requests before the gunicorn worker restarts.